Dalui17/CKAD-CTJGP/Lab 6: Config Maps & Secret.md

 ```
 Enter into the pod and check if the variable has been passed correctly or not
 ```
-kubectl exec -it env-pod -- bash
+kubectl exec -it sc-pod-2 -- bash
 ```
 ```
 env | grep db_